How to get started with college savings

 Successfully saving and paying for college requires a plan.
 Once you figure out your goal and how you’re going to meet it, put your plan in motion.

 Luckily, resources are available to help you plan.
-In addition to the Federal Student Aid office and DOL, the College Board and many other organizations provide helpful tools and advice.
+In addition to the FSA office and DOL, the College Board and many other organizations provide helpful tools and advice.
 Be sure to use a trusted resource.
 Many employers also provide access through offered benefits or a 401(k) service provider.
 Your kids don’t have to study for the SAT until they’re in high school—but the sooner you start doing your homework and putting a college savings plan together, the better.

 1 “How America Saves for College,” Sallie Mae, 2018.
 2 John Hancock's sixth annual financial stress survey.
 3 “American Dream versus American Reality: How Parents Navigate and Influence their Kids’ Post-High School Education,” American Student Assistance, 2018.
 4 “What you need to know about college tuition costs,” U.S. News and World Report, 9/19/18.
 5 Federal Student Aid, an office of the U.S. Department of Education.
 6 Sallie Mae, 2019.